 With respect to volunteer conduct:

 - I will collaborate with others.

 - I will respect the rights and views of others and treat them with fairness, courtesy, dignity and respect.

 - I will not engage in any form of harassment or discrimination.

 - I will discuss any potential conflicts of interest with PVN staff should such a situation arise, including benefits related to my professional interests.

 - I will, to the best of my abilities, follow through on my commitments regarding volunteer opportunities offered through PVN.
 If I am not able to meet a commitment, I will notify PVN staff as soon as possible.

-- I will refer inquiries I receive about the governance or management of the Network to PVN staff.
+- I will refer inquiries I receive about the governance or management of the network to PVN staff.

-- I will inform PVN staff of any information that can help the Network measure, monitor and support my involvement.
+- I will inform PVN staff of any information that can help the network measure, monitor and support my involvement.

-- I will follow the steps outlined in Volunteer Conduct Management Process (Appendix A) in the unlikely event I am not able to meet expectations outlined in this volunteer agreement.
+- I will follow the steps outlined in Volunteer Conduct Management Process (Appendix A) in the unlikely event I am not able to meet the expectations outlined in this volunteer agreement.